-Our knowledgeable, friendly local guide (and owner) Stephanie will teach you how to identify them by sight, sound and in flight.
+Our local expert birding guide Stephanie will teach you how to identify them by sight, sound and in flight.
 Also about their migration, reproduction, diets, population status, environmental & human threats, and their impacts on farmlands.
-In addition, you’ll learn how to be a “Mindful Birder”.
+In addition, you’ll learn how to use binoculars and be a “Mindful Birder”.

-Find out how to participate in our ongoing swan and geese research projects in collaboration with local and international organizations.
+Find out how to participate in our ongoing swan and geese research projects in collaboration with local and international researchers.

 Frame your photos with stunning backdrops of historical barns, clouds, the North Cascades and Mt Baker!
 And in late March, bright yellow daffodil fields will “Color Your Spirit!”

-Note: Don’t let our crisp and wet winter days deter your enthusiasm for joining our Skagit Valley Geese Tour.
+Note: Don’t let winter weather deter your enthusiasm for joining our Skagit Valley Geese Tour.
 Much of the birding can be done from the warmth of our vehicle.
 Nonetheless, warm clothing, gloves, hat and rain gear are highly recommended.

 “I truly loved the Skagit Valley Geese & Swans Eco Tour and learned a lot from Stephanie.
 It is the best birding tour I’ve ever experienced!”

-What to bring: weather appropriate clothing (layers, gloves, hat, rain gear), comfortable walking shoes, snacks
+What to bring: binoculars, weather appropriate clothing (layers, gloves, hat, rain gear), comfortable walking shoes, snacks